omega-gg/VBML/README.md

 This language was designed based on practical experience at extracting video resources on the Internet.
 It's meant to be coupled with a client based software that needs to retrieve multiple video resources efficiently.
-It was intially designed with a [Video Browser](http://omega.gg/about/VideoBrowser) in mind (like [MotionBox](http://omega.gg/MotionBox)) but it's also used for [MotionMonkey](http://omega.gg/MotionMonkey), [clientVBML](http://omega.gg/clientVBML) and it might be useful in different scenarios.
+It was intially designed with a [Video Browser](https://omega.gg/about/VideoBrowser) in mind (like [MotionBox](https://omega.gg/MotionBox)) but it's also used for [MotionMonkey](https://omega.gg/MotionMonkey), [clientVBML](https://omega.gg/clientVBML) and it might be useful in other scenarios.

 ## Implementation

-The VBML engine is currently implemented as a part of [Sky kit](http://omega.gg/Sky).
+The VBML engine is currently implemented as a part of [Sky kit](https://omega.gg/Sky).
 You can take a look at the following sources for implementation details:

 - [WControllerPlaylist.h](https://github.com/omega-gg/Sky/blob/master/src/SkGui/src/controllers/WControllerPlaylist.h)